Grover search revisited; application to image pattern matching: Quantum pattern matching algorithm

-Thus, by further measuring the state \eqref{EQ_result_postselect} in the computational basis of ${\cal H}_I$, we are likely to obtain the index $x$ with relatively large probability proportional to $|\langle query| data(x)\rangle|^2$, which is indeed the goal of the pattern matching task.
+Thus, by further measuring the state \eqref{EQ_result_postselect} in the computational basis of ${\cal H}_I$, we are likely to obtain the index $k$ with relatively large probability proportional to $|\langle {\rm query}| {\rm data}(k)\rangle|^2$, which is indeed the goal of the pattern matching task.

-However, the above approach has a critical issue that the success probability of the post-selection and as a result that of hitting the target index $k$ is severely suppressed, when the number of database components $N_I$ is large.
-More precisely, the probability that the post-selection is succeeded and subsequently the target index $x$ is identified, is calculated as
+However, the above approach has a critical issue that the success probability of the post-selection and as a result the probability of hitting the target index are severely suppressed, when the number of database components $N_I$ is large.
+More precisely, the probability that the post-selection is succeeded and subsequently the target index $k_*$ is identified, is calculated as

-This infers that we need $O(N_I)$ measurements for identifying one of the target indices, which is the same computational complexity as that of classical algorithms.
-This is indeed the motivating problem to be improved by Grover algorithm; that is, we may use Grover algorithm to amplify the amplitude of $\ket{0}_D^{\otimes n_D}\ket{x}_I$ in the state $\ket{\psi'}$ for any $x$.
+This means that we need $O(N_I)$ measurements for identifying the target index, which is the same computational complexity as that of classical algorithms.
+This is indeed the motivation to introduce the Grover algorithm; that is, we may use the Grover algorithm to amplify the amplitude of $\ket{0}^{\otimes n_D}\ket{k}_I$ in the state $\ket{\Psi}$ for any $k$.
 The next subsection is devoted to describe the scheme in detail.